 How Do Rising Fuel Costs Affect Logistics?

 Both logistics companies and consumers are vulnerable to rising fuel costs and can struggle to adapt.
-Logistics is defined as the commercial activity of transporting goods to consumers; it is the process of how resources are obtained, stored, and delivered.
+Logistics is the commercial activity of transporting goods to consumers; it is how resources are obtained, stored, and delivered.

 There is a relationship between logistics and consumers – a rise in fuel costs causes carriers to raise their prices, and this increase trickles down to consumers.